kurt-krueckeberg/data-structures-cplus/notes/bst.rst

 as we shall see, one of the cases is a bit tricky (a sub case of the third case).

 1. If z has no children, then we simply remove it by modifying its parent to replace z with NIL as its child.
 2. If z has just one child, then we elevate that child to take z’s position in the tree by modifying z’s parent to replace z by z’s child.
 3. If z has two children, then we find z’s successor y—which must be in z’s right subtree—and have y take z’s position in the tree.
 The rest of z’s original right subtree becomes y’s new right subtree, and z’s left subtree becomes y’s new left subtree.
 This case is the tricky one because, as we shall see, it matters whether y is z’s right child.

 The procedure for deleting a given node z from a binary search tree T takes as arguments pointers to T and z.
-It organizes its cases a bit differently from the three cases outlined previously by considering the four cases shown in Figure 12.4.
+It organizes its cases a bit differently from the three cases outlined previously by considering four
+cases:

 1. If z has no left child (part (a) of the figure), then we replace z by its right child, which may or may not be NIL .
 When z’s right child is NIL , this case deals with the situation in which z has no children.
 When z’s right child is non- NIL , this case handles the situation in which z has just one child, which is its right child.

 2. If z has just one child, which is its left child (part (b) of the figure), then we replace z by its left child.